reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ## Conclusion

-In this article, we explored how to implement the publisher-subscriber pattern in Spring Boot microservices using AWS SNS and SQS services.
+In this article, we explored how to **implement the publisher-subscriber pattern in Spring Boot microservices using AWS SNS and SQS services**.

-Throughout the implementation, we made use of Spring Cloud AWS to simplify the configuration and our interaction with AWS services.
-We have also discussed the necessary IAM and resource policies required for our loosely coupled architecture to function seamlessly.
+Throughout the implementation, we made use of Spring Cloud AWS to simplify the configurations required to interact with AWS services.
+We also discussed the necessary IAM and resource policies required by our loosely coupled architecture to function seamlessly.

 The source code demonstrated throughout this article is available on [Github](https://github.com/thombergs/code-examples/tree/master/aws/spring-cloud-sns-sqs-pubsub).
-The codebase is built as a Maven multi-module project and has been **integrated with LocalStack and Docker Compose to enable local development without the need for provisioning real AWS services**.
+The codebase is built as a Maven multi-module project and has been **integrated with LocalStack and Docker Compose, to enable local development without the need for provisioning real AWS services**.
 I would highly encourage you to explore the codebase and set it up locally.